Investment Tax Guide For Canadians

 Let’s be clear that we sometimes focus on the RRSP deadline but your income tax deadline is April 30.

-If you owe money, you want to wait :) To know if you owe money, you need to do your taxes and you don’t want to wait until the last minute either as you may be scrambling for documents.
+If you owe money, you want to wait :) To know if you owe money, you need to do your taxes, and you don’t want to wait until the last minute either, as you may be scrambling for documents.

 Step 1 – Gather all your forms

 You will probably receive your T4 sometime in February.
-The date limit is March 1 otherwise your company can be penalized.
+The date limit is March 1; otherwise, your company can be penalized.
 Along the way during the first few months, you will be receiving your T5 forms and RRSP contribution summary.

 If you contributed late in February, chances are you won’t receive your statement until sometime in March.
+Also, just double check you did not over contribute in your RRSP account.

 Your T5 will show the amount to be taxed from your dividends received during the year.